jubbp/ec6net-web/docs/training/foundation/modules/operating_procedures/index.md

 Be sure to record all detail for later relay to the proper authorities.

 Urgent situation that do not rise to the level of emergencies can be indicated by the use of the signal PAN-PAN.
-A Station call PAN-PAN is indicating that the need assistance but may not need immediate assistance.
+A Station call PAN-PAN is indicating that they need assistance but may not need an emergency response.

 You should listen and record the details of the situation for later user.
 A station calling PAN-PAN could at any time upgrade their situation to emergency status and you should prepare to act.

 *All Emergency communications must be relayed to the appropriate authority as soon as possible.*

+---

 ## Sample Questions